hack101/Android-Lesson-3/README.md

     todoListAdapter.addAll(getToDoItems());
 ```

-We can leave our negative button method blank, so noting happens.
+We can leave our negative button method blank, so nothing happens.
 And that's it!
 Users can now create and delete items from their todo list!